anselm67/portfolio/README.md

 Here is a list of files in this directory, and their purpose:

-psym.py
+- psym.py
     Is the portfolio simulator
-parser.py
+- parser.py
-    Parser for the portfolio simulator .rules file. rules.py
+    Parser for the portfolio simulator .rules file.
+- rules.py
-    Implements the rules supported by the portfolio simulator, this is the place to go to add new rules constructs. yfcache.py
+    Implements the rules supported by the portfolio simulator, this is the place to go to add new rules constructs.
+- yfcache.py
-    A very rudmentary yfinance cache, that just gets the job done. test_*py
+    A very rudmentary yfinance cache, that just gets the job done.
+- test_*py
     Various unit tests.
-samples/
+- samples/
     Has various sample portfolio and rule files.

+The following files are historical, no longer used.

-entry.py
+- entry.py
-    Superseeded by psym.py, simulates market entry strategies. rebalance.py
+    Superseeded by psym.py, simulates market entry strategies.
+- rebalance.py
-    Superseeded by psym.py, simulates rebalancing strategies. stock.py
+    Superseeded by psym.py, simulates rebalancing strategies.
+- stock.py
     Hands on yfinance and pyplot example.